Oryctes rhinoceros: Rearing for laboratory studies

 For research on biological control agents and for other studies, mass rearing of the beetle is required to provide healthy larvae and/or adult beetles of known age.
 Rearing in the natural preferred breeding media, decaying coconut trunks, is impractical, but the following method has given good results:

 For larval food, dried cow dung, collected from cattle farms, is ground und mixed with heat-treated decaying sawdust or decaying wood using a suitable hammer mill.
 In Samoa, the very soft decaying wood from the large trunks of kapok trees (Ceiba) has given good results.
 Contamination with Metarhizium or the Oryctes virus can be a problem.
 Dried cow dung and decaying kapok wood do not contain these diseases, but decaying sawdust needs to be treated with steam to remove them.
-Adult beetles will lay eggs in heat-treated, decaying sawdust and are fed with ripe bananas, sliced lengthwise and left peal down on top of the sawdust.
+Adult beetles will lay eggs in heat-treated, decaying sawdust and are fed with ripe bananas, sliced lengthwise and left peel down on top of the sawdust.
 Eggs are then transferred to the above larval food.